-The program that Accenture presented for over 50 NACD members attending was a WOW all the way around and noted by this comment from a director attending: "By far the most exciting, intellectually stimulating and timely event.
+The program that Accenture presented for over 50 NACD members attending was a WOW all the way around.
+One directorin attendance commented, "By far the most exciting, intellectually stimulating and timely event.
 Superbly done."

-We have partnered with the members of Accenture’s Innovation Center to present the following discussion topics.
-Members will rotate through each of the following interactive modules:
+We partnered with the members of Accenture’s Innovation Center to present the following discussion topics.
+Members rotated through each of the following interactive modules:

 Artificial Intelligence (AI)